awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 +  The instance you are deploying to does not have an IAM instance profile associated with it\.
 +  Your IAM instance profile does not have the correct permissions configured\.

  An IAM instance profile grants the CodeDeploy agent permission to communicate with CodeDeploy and to download your revision from Amazon S3\.
-For Amazon EC2 instances, see [Identity and access management for AWS CodeDeploy](security-iam.md)\.
+For EC2 instances, see [Identity and access management for AWS CodeDeploy](security-iam.md)\.
 For on\-premises instances, see [Working with on\-premises instances for CodeDeploy](instances-on-premises.md)\.

 ## Deployment fails with the message “Validation of PKCS7 signed message failed”<a name="troubleshooting-deployments-agent-SHA-256"></a>